About Our Doctors

 Dean L. Fiergang, MD, FAAP, FACS is certified by the American Board of Ophthalmology and is a member of the American Association for Pediatric Ophthalmology and Strabismus.
 Dr. Fiergang is a Fellow of the American Academy of Pediatrics as well as the American College of Surgeons and has also served on the Executive Board of the Maryland Society of Eye Physicians and Surgeons.
 Dr. Fiergang teaches resident physicians at both University of Maryland and Sinai Hospitals.

 Dr. Fiergang specializes in Pediatric and Adolescent Ophthalmology and Adult Strabismus.
-He practices in Baltimore, Westminster, Clarksville, and Eldersburg, and is on staff at the Greater Baltimore Medical Center, Sinai Hospital, Carroll County General Hospital, University of Maryland Midtown Hospital, Mount Washington Pediatric Hospital and St. Joseph’s Hospital where he provides ophthalmic care to the Neonatal intensive care unit.
+He practices in Baltimore, Westminster, and Clarksville, and is on staff at the Greater Baltimore Medical Center, Sinai Hospital, Carroll County General Hospital, University of Maryland Midtown Hospital, Mount Washington Pediatric Hospital and St. Joseph’s Hospital where he provides ophthalmic care to the Neonatal intensive care unit.

 Samuel P. Andorsky, MD, FAAP, FACS is certified by the American Board of Ophthalmology and is a member of the American Association for Pediatric Ophthalmology and Strabismus.
 Dr.Andorsky is a Fellow of the American Academy of Pediatrics as well as the American College of Surgeons.
 A native of Baltimore, Dr. Andorsky received his B.A. from the University of Pennsylvania, and his M.D. from Brown Medical School.
 After an internship in Internal Medicine at Sinai Hospital, he completed his Ophthalmology residency at Maryland General Hospital, followed by a Fellowship in Pediatric Ophthalmology and Adult Strabismus at the University of Michigan.